Samuel J. Friedman Theatre — Guide & Seating

 The Friedman’s location makes the evening genuinely easy to structure.
 The best approach for most visitors follows a simple sequence: an early dinner in the area, the performance itself, and a post-show drink or light bite somewhere nearby.

 Restaurant Row on 46th Street between 8th and 9th Avenues is a one-block walk from the theater — it is the most specifically theater-oriented dining strip in the Broadway area, with most restaurants experienced at managing curtain-time service.
-The pre-show dining guide covers how to think about timing and what to look for in a pre-theater restaurant.
+The best pre-theater restaurants guide covers how to think about timing and what to look for in a pre-theater restaurant.
 For a fuller list of options by type and occasion, the restaurants near Broadway guide has the current landscape.

-The immediate 47th Street vicinity has a few restaurants noted directly across the street from the theater — including Trattoria Trecolori (Italian), Glass House Tavern (American), and a location called Friedman’s.
+The immediate 47th Street vicinity has a few restaurants noted directly across the street from the theater — including Trattoria Trecolori, Glass House Tavern, and Friedman’s.
 These serve the theater crowd and understand the pre-show window.
 For visitors who prefer more casual or varied options, 8th Avenue and 46th Street offer additional choices.

 For visitors staying nearby, the hotels near Broadway guide covers the range of options in walking distance of the Theater District.
 For the full neighborhood context of the Theater District — what the surrounding blocks feel like, when to arrive, and how the area changes through the evening — see the Theater District neighborhood guide.